chrishunt/snoop/README.md

 ### Delay and Count

 If you'd like to have your `Snoop` check for new content more than once, you can provided a `count`.
-Alternatively, you can use conditional Snooping (explained in next section).
+Alternatively, you can use [Conditional Snooping](#conditional-snooping).

 The `count` option is most useful for timeboxing a `Snoop`.